Affiliate links on Android Authority may earn us a commission. Learn more.

-Unfortunately, the small form-factor does mean that the Vibe can only manage about five hours of battery life on a single charge.
+Unfortunately, the small form-factor means the Vibe can only manage about five hours of battery life on a single charge.
 Even still, that should be more than enough time for your workout or a decent chunk of your workday.
 Just head into the Mighty app, choose from Spotify or Amazon Music, and you should be off and running.
 You can either rely on your favorite wired headphones or connect a convenient pair of Bluetooth buds.

 SanDisk Clip Sport Plus

 Small, light, and highly affordable, the Clip Sport Plus from SanDisk is exactly what you think of with classic MP3 players.
 It comes in various shades, and is another excellent fitness-friendly option with up to 20 hours of playback and a comparatively large 16GB of storage (there is also a 32GB version).

-The Clip Sport Plus is another excellent fitness-friendly option with up to 20 hours of playback and a comparatively large 16GB of storage.
-It should hold somewhere in the neighborhood of 4,000 songs, though the Clip Sport Plus isn’t exactly built for audiophiles.
-There are no advanced audio features, but the MP3 player does support MP3, WMA, AAC, WAV, and FLAC playback.
+It should hold somewhere in the neighborhood of 4,000 songs, though the Clip Sport Plus isn’t exactly for audiophiles.
+There are no advanced audio features, but the MP3 player supports MP3, WMA, AAC, WAV, and FLAC playback.

-It’s a water-resistant option, and the back of the Clip Sport Plus itself serves as a handy clip, so you can attach it and forget it.
+It’s water-resistant, and the back of the Clip Sport Plus serves as a handy clip.
 You can use your favorite Bluetooth headphones, too, so you won’t get stuck on any equipment while you hit the gym.
 If you still prefer the radio, the Clip Sport Plus is one of the best MP3 players with FM functionality.

 Sony NW-E394 Walkman